liyipeng-moon/liyipeng-moon.github.io/index.md

 ### BAM Online Analysis System

-Combined with MonkeyLogic and AlphaOmega, this software can read electrophysiological data, experimental-related data and other necessary data in real time and perform user-specified analysis, such as category selection or closed-loop image generation.
+Combined with MonkeyLogic and AlphaOmega, this software can read electrophysiological data, experimental-related data and other necessary data in real time and perform user-specified analysis, such as categorical PSTH or closed-loop image generation.
-<p><b><a href="https://github.com/liyipeng-moon/BAM_online_analysis/"> BAM Online Analysis System V2</a>
+<p><b><a href="https://github.com/liyipeng-moon/BAM_Online_Analysis_v2/"> BAM Online Analysis System V2</a>
 </b></p>

 ### DIY eye tracker